codewitch-honey-crisis/retro_clock/article.md

 ```
 Admittedly this code can probably be simplified, but doing so requires some time for testing and such, which I'll get to.

 On an error we just send our portal page again.
-It may be better to send an actual redirect, I am not sure.
+It may be better to send an actual redirect, I am not sure:

 ```c
 static esp_err_t httpd_err_handler(httpd_req_t *req, httpd_err_code_t error) {